TeamNewPipe/NewPipe/.github/CONTRIBUTING.md

   description.
 Untested code will **not** be merged!
 * Make sure your PR is up-to-date with the rest of the code.
 Often, a simple click on "Update branch" will do the job, but if not, you are asked to rebase the dev branch manually and resolve the problems on your own.
 You can find help [on the wiki](https://github.com/TeamNewPipe/NewPipe/wiki/How-to-merge-a-PR).
 That makes the maintainers' jobs way easier.
-* Please show intention to maintain your features and code after you contributed it.
+* Please show intention to maintain your features and code after you contribute a PR.
 Unmaintained code is a hassle for core developers.
-If you do not intend to maintain features you contributed, please rethink your submission, or clearly state that in the PR description.
+If you do not intend to maintain features you plan to contribute, please rethink your submission, or clearly state that in the PR description.
 * Respond yourselves if someone requests changes or otherwise raises issues about your PRs.
 * Send PRs that only cover one specific issue/solution/bug.
 Do not send PRs that are huge and consist of multiple independent solutions. independent solutions.